Our Vision

 Our Current Work

 Between the Ridges Alliance for the Common Good is organizing in the Yakima Valley around multiple issues with many partners.
 For example, we sponsored a Training on the Foundations of Community Organizing in the Fall of 2023.
 See below for comments from attendees about the tremendous value of this training.
-Our Annual Yakima Advocacy Day brings together a diversity of community organizations to advocate for local and state public policy around a range of issues including environmental justice, mental health, immigration, youth engagement and more.
-Watch our events calendar for our next Advocacy Day coming up.
-We joined other local and statewide partners in successfully defeating I-2117 that would have dismantled the essential work of WA state’s Climate Commitment Act.
-In January 2025 we co-sponsored a Defense Against Deportation Community Listening and Mobilizing Event attended by a 100 people from the diversity of our community throughout our Yakima Valley.
-This work continues as we work with many partners to help organize working groups around strategies to stand in solidarity with our immigrant community.
+Our Annual Yakima Advocacy Day brings together a diversity of community organizations to advocate for local, state and federal public policy around a range of issues and help develop our annual organizing agenda as we listen to the community.
+Issues we are working on include environmental justice, mental health, immigration, healthcare, housing, food security, youth engagement and more.
+We joined other local and statewide partners in successfully defeating I-2117 that would have dismantled the essential work of WA State’s Climate Commitment Act.
+In January 2025 we co-sponsored a Defense Against Deportation Community Listening and Mobilizing Event in Wapato attended by a 100 people from the diversity of our community throughout our Yakima Valley.
+This work continues with many partners as we help organize around strategies to stand in solidarity with our immigrant community.
+In May of 2025 we sent a team of seven to IAF Pacific 5-Day Regional Community Organizing Training in Spokane.
+In July of 2025 we sponsored “Medicaid Cuts Affect Us All” Forum organized by a powerhouse group of community volunteers.
+In Sept of 2025 our Environmental Justice Working Group put on “Harvest of Hope” Town Hall in Sunnyside.

 Individual Donors